Values in Action Inventory of Strengths: Validity and reliability

 Peterson and Seligman state that all character strengths must be measurable.
-Of the 24 strengths, most can be assessed using self-report questionnaires, behavioral observation, peer-report methods and clinical interviews.
-Three strengths, however, have yet to be reliably assessed: humility, modesty and bravery.
+Of the 24 strengths, most can be assessed using self-report questionnaires, behavioral observation, peer-report methods, and clinical interviews.
+Three strengths, however, have yet to be reliably assessed: humility, modesty, and bravery.
 The researchers acknowledge that some strengths are more difficult to assess than others, therefore methods of assessing these strengths are still in-progress.

 For each strength, there are typically several measures that could be administered in order to assess a person's trait level for that strength.
 Time and energy, however, prohibit administering all of the measures for the 24 strengths in one testing session.
-To solve this problem, Peterson & Seligman designed a new measure, the VIA-IS, to assess all 24 strengths in relatively brief amount of time.
+To solve this problem, Peterson and Seligman designed a new measure, the VIA-IS, to assess all 24 strengths in relatively brief amount of time.
 Beginning in the fall of 2000, the researchers pilot tested the VIA-IS with a group of 250 adults.
 The researchers removed items that correlated poorly with the rest of the items in the same scale of interest.
-Peterson & Seligman repeated this process until Cronbach's alpha for all scales exceeded .70.
-Along the way, the researchers added in 3 reverse-scored items in each of the 24 scales as well.
-For the current version of the VIA-IS, test-retest correlations for all scales during a 4-month period are > .70.
+Peterson and Seligman repeated this process until Cronbach's alpha for all scales exceeded 0.70.
+The researchers added three reverse-scored items in each of the 24 scales as well.
+For the current version of the VIA-IS, test-retest correlations for all scales during a four-month period are > 0.70.

-Peterson & Seligman (2004) provide limited data on the validity and reliability of the VIA-IS.
-In fact, the only published statistics are stated above.
+Peterson and Seligman provide limited data on the validity and reliability of the VIA-IS; the only published statistics are those stated above.
 The researchers say that they will provide the full statistical results of their analysis of the VIA-IS in a future publication.
-However, other researchers have published studies that challenge the validity of this 6 factor structure.
+However, other researchers have published studies that challenge the validity of this six-factor structure.